How the Offspring of Isaac Blesses the Sons of Ishmael

 A Call for Long-Term Cross-Cultural Missionaries

-I am praying that today will be one of those decisive moments in many of your lives (people in their 60s or 50s or 40s or 30s or 20s or teens or children) — one of those moments when all that God has been doing in your life will distill into a compelling sense that, unless he shows otherwise, you are moving toward the nations.
+I am praying that today will be one of those decisive moments in many of your lives (people in their sixties or fifties or forties or thirties or twenties or teens or children) — one of those moments when all that God has been doing in your life will distill into a compelling sense that, unless he shows otherwise, you are moving toward the nations.
 I’m not talking here about short-term missions, though we believe in the value of that with all our heart.
 The call today is for those who sense that God’s leading toward long-term, cross-cultural missions has become compelling to the degree that you are moving this direction unless he shows you otherwise.

 Living to Reach Unbelievers